Conditioning /Preparative Regimen

 Printer-friendly version

-The preparative regimen is designed to:
+The purpose of the conditioning regimen is to:

-• kill your diseased cells and/or
+• destroy your diseased cells

-High Dose Chemotherapy
+Chemotherapy

-Total Body Irradiation
+Total Body Irradiation (TBI)

 See the Early Recovery page for details about possible side effects of chemotherapy and TBI.